Klipper3d/klipper/docs/Config_Reference.md

 #   This should be the Y coordinate that positions the nozzle during the
 #   calibration process.
 This parameter must be provided and is recommended to
 #   be near the center of the bed

+# For Y-axis twist compensation, specify the following parameters:
+calibrate_start_y: ...
+#   Defines the minimum Y coordinate of the calibration
+#   This should be the Y coordinate that positions the nozzle at the starting
+#   calibration position for the Y axis.
+This parameter must be provided if
+#   compensating for Y axis twist.
+calibrate_end_y: ...
+#   Defines the maximum Y coordinate of the calibration
+#   This should be the Y coordinate that positions the nozzle at the ending
+#   calibration position for the Y axis.
+This parameter must be provided if
+#   compensating for Y axis twist.
+calibrate_x: ...
+#   Defines the X coordinate of the calibration for Y axis twist compensation
+#   This should be the X coordinate that positions the nozzle during the
+#   calibration process for Y axis twist compensation.
+This parameter must be
+#   provided and is recommended to be near the center of the bed.
 ```

 ## Additional stepper motors and extruders